MSc War and Psychiatry

 The course can be taken either in one year (full-time) or two years (part-time), and provides a qualification that seeks to place military psychiatry in its appropriate cultural, historical and social context.
 The qualification, like the teaching team, holds international recognition.

-Applications for the academic year 2014/15 have now closed.
-Applications for 2015/16 can be made from October 2014 onwards.
+Applications are now being considered for 2017-18.
 For more information on courses, please see the King's College Admissions Page .
-Alternatively, form October 2014 onwards, you can make an online application now by registering here and following the onscreen instructions.
+Alternatively, you can make an online application now by registering here and following the onscreen instructions.

 For those who have applied and are waiting to hear from the Admissions Team, you will receive an email to confirm receipt of your application, which also contains your application number.
 Please use the application portal to correspond with the Admissions Team.

-There was a discount available for serving members of HM Armed Forces for the 2014/15 academic year and it is hoped to make this available again for 2015/16.
+Serving members of HM Armed Forces are eligible for a militarry discount.
 Please contact the Programme Administrator for further details.